General Markovian Equation for Scalar Fields in a Slowly Evolving Background: Interpretation of the leading friction term

 The latter is made of two terms, functional derivatives of $G_0^{-1}[\varphi]$ and of $\Pi[\varphi]$.
-Taking the product of them with Eq.~\eqref{first_factor} above, we see that both can lead to nonvanishing contributions to the damping rate, which originate from "local" one-loop diagrams.
-This suggests that, in a time dependent background, there is no simple interpretation of $\Gamma_\varphi$ in terms of microphysical processes that can easily be read off the Feynman diagrams by cutting them.
-However, one could argue that, because of the resummation effects, which we implemented in the last equation through the insertion of the 2PI Schwinger-Dyson equation of motion, local diagrams are effectively nonlocal and, in particular, include integrations over time.
-The dissipation may therefore be related to the fact that the frequencies in the background change with time.
+Taking the product of them with Eq.~\eqref{first_factor} above, we see that both can lead to nonvanishing contributions to the damping rate, which originate from ``local" one-loop diagrams.
+The reason is that they include integrations over time and nested nonlocalities through the resummation effects that we implemented in the last equation when interting the 2PI Schwinger-Dyson equation of motion.
+If one interprets these terms as higher order corrections in the small field expansion within the 1PI scheme, they can be interpreted in terms of elementary processes by applying cutting rules \cite{Cheung:2015iqa}.
+The advantage of the approach in the present work is that it is valid beyond the small field expansion.

-The diagrams coming form $\mathbf{\Gamma}_1$ and $\mathbf{\Gamma}_2$ therefore behave very differently. $\mathbf{\Gamma}_2$ contains diagrams that would also lead to dissipation in the limit where the system is very close to thermal equilibrium and can be described by linear response theory.
-Cuts through those can be interpreted in terms of microphysical processes, which corresponds to the finite temperature generalisation of the optical theorem.
-The contributions from $\mathbf{\Gamma}_1$, on the other hand, only appear as a result of "backreaction" that the time dependence of $\varphi$ has on the propagators, i.e., the properties of quasiparticles in the background.
-We leave a more detailed study of the microphysical interpretation for future work.